Skip to content

 • Glacier and Mountain Views

-The upper section of the trek offers stunning views of glaciers and surrounding peaks of the Langtang range, especially from Kyanjin Gompa and Kyanjin Ri viewpoint.
+The upper section of the trek offers stunning views of glaciers and the surrounding peaks of the Langtang range, especially from Kyanjin Gompa and Kyanjin Ri viewpoint.

 • Kyanjin Lake, or Kyanjin Tso

 It is a small glacial lake located in the upper Langtang Valley, close to Kyanjin Gompa village.
 The lake is fed by surrounding glaciers and snowmelt from the Langtang Lirung range.
-It is not very large, but it sits in a beautiful alpine setting with dramatic mountain.
+It is not very large, but it sits in a beautiful alpine setting with dramatic mountains.

 Kyanjin Gompa to Kyanjin Ri Climb